Alexander Alekhine: Playing strength and style

-without taking excessive risks", and Edward Winter called him "the supreme genius of the complicated position."
-Some of Alekhine's combinations are so complex that even modern champions and contenders disagree in their analyses of them.
+without taking excessive risks", and Edward Winter called him "the supreme genius of the complicated position".

 Nevertheless, Garry Kasparov said that Alekhine's attacking play was based on solid positional foundations, and Harry Golombek went further, saying that "Alekhine was the most versatile of all chess geniuses, being equally at home in every style of play and in all phases of the game."
 Reuben Fine, a serious contender for the world championship in the late 1930s, wrote in the 1950s that Alekhine's collection of best games was one of the three most beautiful that he knew, and Golombek was equally impressed.

 Alekhine's games have a higher percentage of wins than those of any other World Champion, and his drawn games are on average among the longest of all champions'.
 His desire to win extended beyond formal chess competition.
 When Fine beat him in some casual games in 1933, Alekhine demanded a match for a small stake.
 And in table tennis, which Alekhine played enthusiastically but badly, he would often crush the ball when he lost.

 Bobby Fischer, in a 1964 article, ranked Alekhine as one of the ten greatest players in history.
 Fischer, who was famous for the clarity of his play, wrote of Alekhine: Alekhine has never been a hero of mine, and I've never cared for his style of play.
 There's nothing light or breezy about it; it worked for him, but it could scarcely work for anyone else.
 He played gigantic conceptions, full of outrageous and unprecedented ideas. ...
 [H]e had great imagination; he could see more deeply into a situation than any other player in chess history. ...
 It was in the most complicated positions that Alekhine found his grandest concepts.

 Alekhine's style had a profound influence on Kasparov, who said: "Alexander Alekhine is the first luminary among the others who are still having the greatest influence on me.
 I like his universality, his approach to the game, his chess ideas.
 I am sure that the future belongs to Alekhine chess."
 In 2012, Levon Aronian said that he considers Alekhine the greatest chess player of all time.